jabbink/PokemonGoBot/README.md

 ## Usage (from source)

 1. Clone this repo: `git clone https://github.com/jabbink/PokemonGoBot.git && cd PokemonGoBot` or download the zip
-1. Run `git submodule update --init --recursive`
+2. Run `git submodule update --init --recursive`
-2. Run from terminal/cmd::`gradlew build`
+3. Run from terminal/cmd: `gradlew build`
-3. Rename `./config.properties.template` to `./config.properties`
+4. Rename `./config.properties.template` to `./config.properties`
-4. Modify `config.properties` as you please
+5. Modify `config.properties` as you please
-5. To run the bot directly from console run `gradlew run`
+6. To run the bot directly from console run `gradlew run`
+7. :exclamation: If you use JetBrains IntelliJ, install the Lombok plugin :exclamation:

 ## Usage (prebuilt)